vitejs/vite/CONTRIBUTING.md

 git config --local blame.ignoreRevsFile .git-blame-ignore-revs
 ```

-## docs
+## Documentation

-For local development check out the documentation:
+To develop the `docs/` site:

-1. Run `pnpm run build` in Vite's root folder.(Since `twoslash` is configured in the document, to prevent errors, perform a global build before starting the document)
+1. Run `pnpm run build` in Vite's root folder.
+This will generate the types for `twoslash` to work in the code examples.
+If the types are not available, errors will be logged in step 2 but does not prevent the site from working.

-2. Run `pnpm run docs` in Vite's root folder..
+2. Run `pnpm run docs` in Vite's root folder.

 ## Debugging